aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 ## Setup

 Go to an s3 bucket in your account and create the following folders.
-You will need to the s3 bucket name for creating CloudFormation schedule based event.
+You will need to the s3 bucket name for creating CloudWatch schedule based event.

 ```
 <mybucket>/querylauncher/lambda-code/wlm/